 Five of the reports, by Policy Studies Associates, examine the effort’s implementation, documenting the steps the districts took to put strong pipelines in place, the challenges they faced and lessons other districts could draw from their work.
 The last of these reports, published in 2016 and looking over the sweep of the initiative, concludes that the districts were able to carry out the kinds of policies and practices called for by the effort “to a striking extent.”

 A sixth report, from 2017, examines the districts’ “leader tracking systems,” which collect and store data on individual schools as well as the training, qualifications, performance and demographics of principals and aspiring principals.
 Districts are using the systems to assist them in principal hiring and other leadership activities.

-A cost study, looking at both expenditures and resources the districts have drawn on to build their pipelines, is expected to be published by the RAND Corporation in 2017.
-An examination of the pipelines’ impact on schools and students, also by RAND, is scheduled for the following year.
+A cost study, looking at both expenditures and resources the districts drew on to build and operate their pipelines, was published by the RAND Corporation in 2017.
+The study found that the cost of building and running the pipelines averaged about .4 percent of the districts’ annual budgets.

 A follow-up report by Policy Studies Associates revisits the pipelines in 2018, two years after foundation funding for them ended.
 It concludes that although pipelines have changed in some respects, they remain intact and valued.